 Mizingani Seafront Hotel, Zanzibar Town, Mizingani Road, Malindi district, Zanzibar

 This hotel is located less than 5 minutes walk from Zanzibar ferry terminal.
 I enjoyed the magnificent sunset from the hotel.
 The beach is right across the street.
 Rooms with balcony were nice and clean, the restaurant on the 1st floor got a great view too.

 Tembo House Hotel And Apartments, Forodhani Street, Stone Town, Zanzibar City

 I have tried Ugali one of the typical dish made of maize flour, millet flour, or sorghum flour cooked in boiling liquid to a stiff or firm dough-like consistency and served with salad, meat, fish or bean sauce.
 I have also tried Nyama Choma (grilled meat).
 Few of the local restaurants worth trying when you are in Zanzibar.

 Popular with locals and tourists alike, Lukmaan Restaurant serves delicious local food.
 I have tried fish biryani, and chicken curry they were definitely rich in flavor.
 It is located close to Darajani Market in Stone Town.

 This landmark restaurant is right by the beach and next to the Zanzibar ferry terminal.
 This Restaurant is a tribute to Freddie Mercury of Queen.
 Great location best place to have a beer and watching sunset right from your table.

 House of Spices, Kiponda Street, Stone Town, Zanzibar

-House of Spices offers fusion of Indian an Italian dishes, such as pasta with squid and sand lobster in coconut sauce.
+House of Spices offers the fusion of Indian and Italian dishes, such as pasta with squid and sand lobster in coconut sauce.
 The restaurant got a romantic and relaxing atmosphere, definitely worthy of spending an evening and enjoying delicious dishes.